body spindle-shaped, very metobolic, anterior bluntly rounded, posterior tapered to a point

 length 60–93 µm

-fine, clockwise running striation of pellicle
+fine, counter-clockwise striation of pellicle

 paramylon bodies ovoid, about 6 µm long

-chloroplasts disc-shaped, without pyrenoides
+chloroplasts disc-shaped, without pyrenoids

 distinct eyespot, about 5 µm long